Post updated February 2021

 * Leave reviews on Good Reads.

-* Follow authors and publishers on all their social media channels and interact on their posts.
+* Follow authors and publishers on all their social media channels and interact on their posts, even if it’s just giving a thumbs up as an emoji comment.
 Algorithms mean that the more popular a post is, the more people will see it.

 * Sign up for author/publisher newsletters.